24clan/ADM-MANAGER-DANKELTHAHER/README.md

-﻿# ADM-MANAGER-DANKELTHAHER
+ADM-MANAGER-24clanDevTeam

-**Manager Script Repositorio**
+Manager Script Repository

-* Un sistema operativo basado en Linux.
-Recomendamos Ubuntu 14.04
-* Se recomienda usar una distro nueva o formatiada.
+A Linux based operating system.
+We recommend Ubuntu 14.04 It is recommended to use a new or formatted distro.

-## Installation
+Installation

-apt-get update && apt-get upgrade -y: wget https://raw.githubusercontent.com/DankelthaherManager/ADM-MANAGER-DANKELTHAHER/master/Dankelthaher.sh; chmod 777 Dankelthaher.sh* && ./Dankelthaher.sh*
+apt-get update && apt-get upgrade -y: wget https://raw.githubusercontent.com/DankelthaherManager/ADM-MANAGER-24clanDevTeam/master/Tcodes.sh; chmod 777 Tcodes.sh* && ./Tcodes.sh*